open-eid/CDOC2/architecture.md

 Scheme:

 1. Sender checks that SID/MID certificate exists for recipient in SK LDAP server.
+   _TODO:_ SID certificates are not available through SK LDAP server.
+Need to find a way to check existence of SID account.
 2. Sender generates `secret` (symmetric key) and `salt` using secure random. key_label value will be: etsi/${etsi_identifier}